scriptscrypt/memeattack-next/README.md

 ## Contributing
-Any contrihutor interested in working on this idea can start using this repo as a starting point and give relevent PRs to make it live
+Any contributor interested in working on this idea can start using this repo as a starting point and give relevent PRs to make it live